Skip to Content

 So, if you are receiving ample daylight in your room throughout the day, this color is bound to look lighter.

-Else, it may feel overpowering if the size of your room is smaller.
+Otherwise, it may feel overpowering if the size of your room is smaller.

 Also, this paint color is highly dependent upon its surroundings.
 For instance, if you have an overlooking back lawn through the windows, it may slightly feel greenish.